-'M' labels signal that a film has content that is more suitable for audiences aged 16 and over.
-'M' is an unrestricted classification, so anyone of any age can still see the film.
-However, the 'M contains content that may disturb' New Zealand classification for Disney's A Christmas Carol will help people here decide if they want to see the film or show it to young children.
+A combination of factors led to the M classification.
+The M classification signals that the film has content that is more suitable for audiences aged 16 and over.
+It is an unrestricted classification, so legally anyone of any age can see it.
+However the 'M contains offensive language and sexual references' classification will help people to decide if they want to see the film or show it to young children.

 RP16: graphic content may disturb.

 20th Century Fox Film Distribution disagreed with the 'R16 content that may disturb' classification given to the film by the Classification Office and applied to have the decision reviewed.
 Find out more about 127 Hours

 R13: contains violence, offensive language, drug use, and sex scenes.